ibm-cloud-docs/vmware-cross-region-dr/resiliency-design.md

 ## Veeam Continuous Data Protection

-Veaam Continuous Data Protection (CDP) constantly replicates the I/O operations of the VMs.
+Veeam Continuous Data Protection (CDP) constantly replicates the I/O operations of the VMs.
 It uses vSphere APIs for I/O filtering (VAIO) to read and process the communications between the protected VMs and their storage.
 CDP requires the installation of an I/O filter on the ESXi clusters where the protected workloads are running.
 The I/O filter is not automatically installed on the VCS clusters when the Veeam all-in-one is deployed, this needs to be manually done, see [Installing I/O Filter](https://helpcenter.veeam.com/docs/backup/vsphere/cdp_io_filter_install.html?ver=120){: external}.

 CDP does not create or use snapshots and allows a much lower RPO (near zero) than standard snapshots based replication. {: note}